You are here

 Consultation: Proposed regulatory changes related to personalised and 3D printed medical devices

-The TGA is seeking comments from interested parties on future options for the regulation of personalised and 3D printed medical devices.
+The TGA sought comments from interested parties on future options for the regulation of personalised and 3D printed medical devices.

 - Consultation: Proposed regulatory changes related to personalised and 3D printed medical devices (pdf,403kb)